 Learning from Day One

-Business is an exciting and fast-changing field, and the successful business student will want to start understanding the dynamics of how the real business world works as soon as possible.
-At Niagara University, you enroll directly into the business school and start in BUS 120, our innovative, team-taught course required for all incoming freshman.
-BUS 120 is designed to get students up to speed on the language and trends in business, as well as developing important computer and communication skills.
+Business is an exciting and fast-changing field and the successful business student will want to start understanding the dynamics of how the real business world works as soon as possible.
+At Niagara University, you enroll directly into the business school and start in BUS 120, a required course for all incoming freshman.
+BUS 120 is designed to get students up to speed on the language and trends in business, as well as to develop important computer and communication skills.

 The retreat for BUS 120 is held on campus in September.
-Highlights include the financial board game Cashflow 101, group video exercises, ice breakers to get to know your classmates, and other team-building activities.
+Highlights include a financial board game, group video exercises, ice breakers to get to know your classmates, and other team-building activities.
 For more information about the retreat, click here.